omgnetwork/android-sdk/README.md

 })

-// The transaction consumer listen for the event socketClient.joinChannel(SocketTopic(transactionRequestTopic), listener = object: SocketCustomEventCallback.TransactionConsumptionCallback() {
+// The transaction consumer listen for the event
+// Typically, it doesn't need to create a [SocketTopic] instance. it can be retrieved from the `TransactionRequest` or `TransactionConsumption` object. val topic = SocketTopic<SocketCustomEventCallback.TransactionConsumptionCallback>("transaction_request:1234") socketClient.joinChannel(topic, listener = object: SocketCustomEventCallback.TransactionConsumptionCallback() {
     override fun onTransactionConsumptionFinalizedSuccess(transactionConsumption: TransactionConsumption) {
         // Do something
     }